-By six months of age, cats can have kittens and dogs can have puppies.
+By about four months of age, cats can have kittens and dogs can have puppies.
 Many people wait too long to get this operation done, thinking their companion animal is still just a baby themselves.
 But before they know it, they have a litter of kittens or a litter of puppies that they’ll need to find homes for.
 Finding a loving, responsible home for each animal isn’t always that easy!

 What’s more, if those animals don’t get spayed or neutered, they will have babies too - meaning more loving, responsible, forever homes will need to be found.

 Every year, thousands of abandoned, neglected and unwanted dogs, cats and rabbits enter SPCA Centres and other animal rescue shelters around New Zealand.
 Some of these animals are lucky enough to be adopted into loving, responsible, forever homes, but sadly there are far more animals in need of a caring family than there are kind, responsible people willing to provide them with a good, permanent home.

 There are three main reasons: